2023-2024 NCNA Legislative, Regulatory, and Political Platform

 - Foster implementation of the advanced practice registered nurse (APRN) consensus model and full evaluation of the final LACE model (licensure, accreditation, certification, education standards).

-- Support innovations to improve service delivery and the work environment, maintaining sufficient nurses appropriate for the client population based on professional standards, active involvement of nurses in scheduling work and providing autonomy in use of work time and the creation of a non-punitive environment in which problems and errors can be reported.
+- Support innovations to improve service delivery, safety and the work environment, maintaining sufficient nurses appropriate for the client population based on professional standards, active involvement of nurses in scheduling work and providing autonomy in use of work time and the creation of a non-punitive environment in which problems and errors can be reported.

 - Support the funding of nursing scholarships within North Carolina.